 All of the historic Project RED homes will be sold with protective covenants and are eligible for historic rehabilitation tax credits as well as other financial incentives.
 We expect to invest more than $1.2 million to acquire and rehabilitate these historic properties.
 To date, we have renovated and sold four homes to new homeowners.
 We are also proud to have played a role in the preservation of the former Y.E.
 Smith School, which now serves as the Maureen Joy Charter School on S. Driver St. PNC sold the property to Self-Help Ventures Fund which completed an impressive rehabilitation.
 Neighbors are thrilled to once again hear voices of children coming from the property and see parents who are discovering for the first time, or with renewed eyes, the East Durham neighborhood.

 No matter where you live, you can get involved with Project RED with your financial support or as a new homeowner.
-If you believe that saving diverse historic communities like East Durham is important or that neighborhood revitalization makes for sustainable cities, we need your help.
+If you believe that saving diverse historic communities like East Durham is important or that neighborhood revitalization supports sustainable cities, we need your help.
 Click here to see the East Durham properties that are currently available.

 Preservation North Carolina is enormously grateful to the following project partners for their generous financial support for Project RED: